 - The Schmidlapp Event Lawn is a green roof with trees that covers the roof of the garage structure underneath.

-In future phases of construction, the park will extend to the west and will include such features as a transient boat dock, adventure playgrounds, a carousel, gardens, tree groves, promenades and fountains.
+In future phases of construction, the park will extend to the west and will include such features as a transient boat dock, adventure playgrounds, gardens, tree groves, promenades and fountains.